Webley RIC: No. 2

 Webley R.I.C. revolver No 2 that belonged to John Chard, commander of the Rorke's Drift in 1879.

 Produced from 1872, slightly smaller (8.25 in length, 3.5 in barrel) and lighter (0.76 kg) model, with the same overall characteristics.

 They were made in a variety of calibers, from .320 and .380 to .450.
 Service revolvers were six-shot, but smaller commercial 5-shot variants were also very popular.

 Service

-Aside from the Royal Irish Constabulary, Webley RIC revolvers were massively used by United Kingdom and former colonial forces.
+Aside from the Royal Irish Constabulary, Webley RIC revolvers were used extensively by United Kingdom and colonial forces.

 They immediately became popular with British Army officers, who at the time were expected to purchase their own personal weapons (swords and pistols) on their own expense, as very robust, compact and reliable weapons.

-They were deployed by British officers and horsemen in the Anglo-Zulu War (1879).
-Practical use in combat showed that they were mostly effective on the distance of less than 25 yards.
+British officers, cavalry soldiers and irregulars carried the Webley RIC in the Anglo-Zulu War (1879).
+Actual combat usage showed that the revolver was at its most effective within 25 yards.

 Legacy

-The Webley RIC was one of the earliest British breachloading revolvers and one of the most popular British revolvers of the 19th century.
+The Webley RIC was one of the earliest British breechloading revolvers and one of the most popular British revolvers of the 19th century.